snur206/reading-notes/401/class37notes.md

 What is Amazon S3?

+It is an object an object storage service that offers industry-leading scalability, data availability, security, and performance.
+It is used for storing and retrieving data at any time, from anywhere.

 List at least 3 features that it offers to its users.

+- Storage classes: You can store data with changing or unknown access patterns in S3 Intelligent-Tiering, which optimizes storage costs by automatically moving your data between four access tiers when your access patterns change.

+- Storage management: Used to manage costs, meet regulatory requirements, reduce latency, and save multiple distinct copies of your data for compliance requirements.

+- Data processing: To transform data and trigger workflows to automate a variety of other processing activities at scale, you can use the following features.

 What is an object key?

+A unique identifier for an object w/in a bucket.

 ## S3 with Amplify